-Our new state-of-the-art spaces – which include glass walled Innovation Labs and Lab Prep area with flexible furniture, a central Collaboration Hub and a Virtual Reality Room – will promote the transparency of learning, cross-disciplinary teaching and educational best practices ensuring the best possible STEM (science, technology, engineering and math) education for Elmwood girls.
+Made possible through the generous support of Elmwood’s community of donors, the Science and Innovation Wing opened in 2019.
+These new state-of-the-art spaces – which include glass walled Innovation Labs and Lab Prep area with flexible furniture, a central Collaboration Hub and a Virtual Reality Room – promote the transparency of learning, cross-disciplinary teaching and educational best practices ensuring the best possible STEM education for Elmwood girls.

 Did you know?